vigneshsankariyer1234567890/test-assignment-frontend/README.md

 Just fork the repository to your account and make assignment in it.
 How to - https://docs.github.com/en/enterprise-cloud@latest/get-started/quickstart/fork-a-repo#forking-a-repository.

 ## Task
-Application should fetch data for pokemons and render it:
+Application should fetch data and render it:
 * Create view for a list of pokemons on main page (/)
 * Create view for a single pokemon on another page (/{id})